R. Ewing Thomason

-Robert Ewing Thomason known as R. Ewing Thomason (May 30, 1879 – November 8, 1973) was a Texas politician, a member and Speaker of the Texas House of Representatives, the mayor of El Paso, a Democratic member of the United States House of Representatives, and a United States district judge of the United States District Court for the Western District of Texas.
+Robert Ewing Thomason (May 30, 1879 – November 8, 1973) was an American politician and judge.
+A member of the Democratic Party, he was a member and Speaker of the Texas House of Representatives, the mayor of El Paso, a member of the United States House of Representatives for Texas's 16th congressional district, and a United States district judge of the Western District of Texas.

 Early life and education

 Born in Shelbyville, Bedford County, Tennessee, Thomason moved to Gainesville, Texas, with his parents in 1880.
 He attended public schools, and received a Bachelor of Science degree from Southwestern University in Georgetown, Texas, in 1898.
 Thomason received a Bachelor of Laws from the University of Texas School of Law in 1900 and was admitted to the bar in 1901, commencing practice in Gainesville.
 Thomason was the prosecuting attorney of Cooke County, Texas, from 1902 to 1906.

 Professional career

 Thomason continued to practice law upon his moving to El Paso, in a law firm with Thomas Calloway Lea, Jr., and later J. G. McGrady and Eugene T. Edwards.
 He was a member of the Texas House of Representatives from 1917 to 1921, serving as Speaker in 1920 and 1921.
 Thomason served as the Mayor of El Paso from 1927 to 1930, and was elected to the 72nd United States Congress as a Democrat in 1930.
 Thomason served from March 4, 1931 until his resignation on July 31, 1947, to take a seat on the federal bench.